Joystream/pioneer/docs/LOCAL_TESTING_GUIDE.md

-# Local Testing Guide - Real SDK Integration with Pioneer
+# Using Joystream SDK with Pioneer

 ## Overview

-This guide explains how to test the **real Joystream SDK staking functionality** locally with Pioneer UI.
-The SDK is now production-ready with all features implemented!
+Follow this step-by-step walk through to learn how to integrate the current SDK draft with Pioneer or other applications.
+At the example of the Validators page this will show how to use and test the Joystream SDK staking extension locally with Pioneer UI.
+The SDK staking manager offers all features needed to implemented with the Substrate staking pallet.

 **Status:** ✅ SDK is production-ready with 15 extrinsics, 12+ queries, and full test coverage.